spring-jdbc-crud/simplejdbcmapper/README.md

 ```
 You can also create your own JdbcClient/JdbcTemplate and use it.

-## blob/clob
+## BLOB/CLOB support

-blob database columns should be mapped to java type byte[].
+BLOB database columns should be mapped to java type byte[].
 No other type is supported.

-clob database columns should be mapped to java type char[].
+CLOB database columns should be mapped to java type char[].
 No other type is supported.

 ## Logging